-As this diagram shows, when you are modernizing an existing workload, consider shifting the application to the cloud and transforming the application to become cloud native.
+As this diagram shows, when you are modernizing an existing workload, consider shifting the application to the cloud and improving the application to become cloud native.

-Although it is common to shift an application to the cloud before investing in transformation, the reverse approach might be better for some applications.
-The idea of transform and move is to begin a migration by refactoring and modernizing an application that is already in place.
-Even before you move the application to the cloud, this transformation has a number of benefits:
+Although it is common to shift an application to the cloud before investing in improvement, the reverse approach might be better for some applications.
+The idea of improve and move is to begin a migration by refactoring and modernizing an application that is already in place.
+Even before you move the application to the cloud, this improvement has a number of benefits:

 You can improve the deployment process.

 Investing in continuous integration/continuous deployment (CI/CD) infrastructure and tooling can speed up the release cadence and shorten feedback cycles.